 Day 6 – Drive to the Bamaga Road and Old Tele Track crossroads free camp (near the Fruit Bat Falls turnoff).

-Day 7 – Explore and enjoy Fruit Bat Falls, Twin Falls, Eliott Falls, The Saucepan (These are National Parks, so no pets allowed.
+Day 7 – Explore and enjoy Fruit Bat Falls, Twin Falls, Eliott Falls, The Saucepan (these are National Parks, so no pets allowed.
 The gravel pit camp is out of the NP so can leave pets there if that is what you wish)

 Day 8 – Tackle the North Section of the Old Telegraph Track